 Unless you want to season deciduous trees, it is best to gather wood in the summer because the warm weather starts drying it out immediately.
 This reduces the overall seasoning time.

-We tell customers around the Surrey and West Sussex areas to chop wood to around 15cm to 20cm in diameter and to somewhere between 40cm and 45cm in length for easier wood and log storage.
+We tell customers to chop wood to around 15cm to 20cm in diameter and to somewhere between 40cm and 45cm in length for easier wood and log storage.

 We recommend using a woodshed with a roof and open sides to allow for maximum air circulation.
 It isn’t too difficult to build a suitable shed for temporary storage with a few basic skills.